 The meal kit delivery service is offering 50% off your first purchase for medical personnel, first responders, military and teachers.
 The maximum discount is $60 per sale, and subsequent orders will be discounted by 10%.
 Verification is completed using ID.m

 The company is waiving all fees for the first 100,000 stays in its Frontline stays program.
-The program was launched on April 3, and there is nothing on the Airbnb website to indicate whether the 100,00 threshhold has been reached.
+The program was launched in April 2020, butthere is nothing on the Airbnb website to indicate whether the 100,00 threshhold has been reached.

 Individuals must first submit professional information to Airbnb to confirm their eligibility, after which they can book directly with hosts.

-First responders, doctors, nurses and other hospital workers all get a one-time, 50-cent-per-gallon discount at BP and Amoco stations.
+First responders, doctors, nurses and other hospital workers get a discount of up to 10 cents a gallon at BP and Amoco stations.
 Be sure to verify your eligibility with ID.me before fueling up.

 Essential health care workers, first responders, transit employees and more can receive discounted room rates at participating hotels.